4 Metrics for Measuring Your Service Level Agreements

 As mentioned before, one of our partners built a plugin that automates the monitoring and reporting for you.
 But of course there are other things you can do with PRTG in regards to SLA monitoring.
 First of all, if you have your own tool, you can use our API to export the data (even in raw format!).
 And in case you do not feel like scripting anything on your own, just check out this script from one of our customers.

 Another useful feature of PRTG in regards to monitoring how well you comply with your SLA is actually the possibility to set thresholds as required.
-For example: you might be providing/managing bandwidth for your customers and while the internet connection is still up theoretically, it may have become unacceptably slow.
+For example: you might be providing/managing bandwidth for your customers and while the internet connection is still up theoretically, it may have become unacceptably slow and the performance may be poor.
 While this is not a classical case of failure, you might still have ‘failed’ your customer.
 And PRTG can make you aware of that 😉

 I hope this blog post was able to give you a little more insights into measuring SLAs with PRTG, and as always, your thoughts and comments are highly appreciated!